Aaron98990/ways-of-the-game/spa-vs-dogso.md

 >
 > - Law 12.3 Disciplinary Action

-This does not stop the referee from penalizing a more serious offense that occurs at the same time (e.g. reckless foul that SPA in the penalty area which was an attempt for the ball.
-The referee would still show a yellow card for the reckless foul.)
+This does not stop the referee from penalizing a more serious offense that occurs at the same time.
+If a player SPA in the penalty area which was an attempt for the ball (no card) and commits:
+- reckless foul.
+The referee would still show a yellow card for the reckless foul.
+- lack of respect of the game - (e.g. blatant holding).
+The referee would still show a yellow card for lack of respect of the game.
+- persistent offenses.
+The referee would still show a yellow card for persistent offences.

 I cover the scenario of what two do if two offenses occur at the same time at "Advantage" > "Disciplinary Action".

+If a goal is scored after the DOGSO offense after playing advantage, then the caution will be shown.
+I have never seen a professional referee do this - they usually just give no card.
+(TODO - Video example)

 ## Comparioson with Advantage Played